WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 ### Use Case 3 - Bootstrapping Long-Term Identity: Creating a Record of Credit

-Darla is a citizen of a G20 nation, but has limited credit history and possibly a fixed address.
+Darla is a citizen of a G20 nation, but lacks a deposit account, extensive credit history or reputable documentation of local residence.
 She can afford a secure digital device however, and through it, she can sign up for an account (whose marginal cost is close to zero).
-She would like to be able to store money with a bank or other institution and build a credit rating, but can't meet current minimum requirements set by the bank through conventional channels.
+She would like to be able to store money with a bank or other institution (credit union, etc.) and build a credit rating, but can't meet current minimum requirements set by the bank through conventional channels.
+In other words, she needs to cross a 'gap' of credibility needed to enter the conventional world of credentials.

-    - To increase her network reputation
-      [why does this increase her network reputation?], she voluntarily verifies her legal identity to comply with anti money laundering and know your customer laws (AML/KYC).
-Note that this ideally comes after storing money in the account.
-Also, the mechanism for verification of legal identity should be the subject of several separate use cases.

-    - She makes payments for services at local merchants [won't she be paying in person if they are local?] and online.

-    - Her balance of funds and payment history information is stored in a way that is associated with the account.

-    - A Creditor can ask her if her account history meets certain criteria.
-All of her purchase history should not be exposed.
-Creditor needs to be sure that the relevant information is not fraudulent.

-    - Local thieves and internet hackers are interested in knowing who in has funds - but they are not able to determine who in the community has funds.

-    - Creditor grants her access to use additional funds.

-    - She uses the funds for purchases and makes payments.

-    - No one knows what she has purchased, how much she paid, or who she purchased it from (e.g. all of her transaction history is not revealed to the merchant).

-    - She misses several repayments.

-    - Creditor adjusts the amount of available funds down and increases the interest on the credit.

-    - She makes payments on her credit consistently for some period of time.
-Creditor decreases the interest rate and increases her available credit.

-    - Creditor wants to offer credit to many individuals and needs to know the interest rates which will cover defaults.
-Creditor makes a mass query of loan default rates.
-The network gives summary information without revealing individual purchases or credit information of specific individuals who have not requested credit from Creditor.
+In this case, the technical solution is similar to previous cases, excepting that the desired result is a private credential, a reusable link to a conventional financial record, held by the account holder, of validity (in this context) equal to a fixed address.
+A sketch:

+1. An independent organization sets up a data store for storing verifiable claims submitted either by the state or Darla.
+2. The independent organization onboards Darla and ensures she understands the guarantees of privacy offered, and that her credentials do not fundamentally depend on the state.
+3. The state, in concert with the independent organization, signs Darla's initial claim, deeming it to be of sufficient strength to accomplish tasks like the above.
+4. Darla submits proof of the state's approval of her established identity and any attributes (cf. use case 1) additionally required by the bank, and establishes a conventional account.

-The systemic approach is to check first the Know Your Client and Anti-Money Laundering regulations of the jurisdiction or country that one aims to approach.
+The systemic approach in this case is to check first the Know Your Client and Anti-Money Laundering regulations of the jurisdiction or country that one aims to approach.
 The once the regulatory compliance identity criteria are established, establish the delta between the existing quality of identity and the required quality of identity.
 Then build common processes for improving identity to a level that passes the KYC/AML tests; which are the barriers to accessing established financial services.

-Preserving low cost of access and progressive reputation are essential to maintaining accessibility.
+Preserving low cost of access and progressive establishment of reputation are essential to maintaining accessibility.

 Technology Possibilities